Kramers' escape problem for white noise driven switching in ferroelectrics: Introduction

 In this work, we consider an HfO\textsubscript{2}-based thin-film, Hafnium Zirconium Oxide (Hf\textsubscript{1-x}Zr\textsubscript{x}O\textsubscript{2} or HZO) as the ferroelectric.
 Applications based on HZO could potentially have commercial significance, owing to this material's compatibility with the existing CMOS processes \cite{kim_jom_2019, si_nature_nano_2018,muller_apl_2011,Dunkel_iedm_2017}.
 It is still an ongoing debate as to whether switching in HZO is truly intrinsic or whether the domain growth contributes to the behaviour \cite{hoffmann_AFM_2021}.
 However, there have been recent reports of intrinsic switching in polycrystalline Si:HfO\textsubscript{2} \cite{gastaldi_apl_2021} and HZO \cite{stolichnov_apl_2020}, suggesting that such a mechanism may be possible.
 More recently, it was shown that in Y:HfO\textsubscript{2} capacitors (both epitaxial and polycrystalline), the inhomogeneous switching mechanisms (Kolmogorov Avrami Ishibashi, KAI \cite{kolmogorov_bullacadsci_1937,avrami_JChemPhys_1939,ishibashi_Jphyssocjap_1971} and Nucleation Limited Switching, NLS \cite{tagantsev_PRB_2002}) converge for high electric fields, making switching resemble the homogeneous process \cite{buragohain_AFM_2021}.

-Under the assumption of homogeneous switching, it is possible to use the LGD theory to model the ferroelectric as a single domain and study the escape problem.
-Etesami et al. \cite{etesami_phys_rev_b_2016} simulated the TDGL equation to explain the impact of thermal fluctuations in the bistable potential well, enabling switching between the two states.
-We present the theory and simulations for two applications that emerge from this formalism: True random number generation (TRNG) and stochastic resonance (SR).
-Although we are using HZO parameters for our simulations, our analysis is transferrable to any material system with a bistable well for which the LGD theory may be applied.
+Under the assumption of homogeneous switching, it is possible to use the LGD theory to model the ferroelectric as a single domain and understand its relation to the escape problem.
+Etesami et al. \cite{etesami_phys_rev_b_2016} demonstrated the impact of thermal fluctuations using single and multidomain ferroelectric models.
+Here, we present the theory and simulations for SR instead.
+Although we are using HZO parameters for our simulations, our analysis is transferrable to any material system with bistable behaviour.
+In addition, we display simulation results using a model to account for the multidomain/inhomogeneous nature of ferroelectrics.
+To shed further light on the feasibility of the single domain assumption, we also demonstrate a match between the results from both models.
+This opens up the possibility of realising potentially useful engineering applications based on ferroelectric materials for the purpose of weak signal detection.

-The generation of true random numbers using electrical circuits involves harnessing a source of entropy in the system \cite{gong_access_2019}.
-Mulaosmanovic et al. \cite{mulaosmanovic_acs_appmatint_2017s,mulaosmanovic_EDL_2017} exploit the polarisation fluctuations due to domain wall motion, which is a Poisson process \cite{shin_nature_2007}, in an HfO\textsubscript{2} based field-effect transistor.
-Other such TRNGs have recently been developed using ferroelectric random access memory (FRAM) technology \cite{rashid_VLSI_2021,peeters_patent_2019,rodriguez_patent_2017}.
-However, none of these works exploit the randomness due to thermal fluctuations in the polarisation of a ferroelectric.
-We predict through our simulations that the addition of thermal noise (using an external resistor, for example) to a ferroelectric capacitor can give true random numbers based on the analysis of the escape problem.
-This is to be achieved with the help of a voltage pulse with an appropriate magnitude and duration.